-NORD gratefully acknowledges Charles E. Schwartz, Ph.D, Director of Research, Greenwood Genetic Center, for the preparation of this report.
+NORD gratefully acknowledges Charles E. Schwartz, PhD, Senior Research Scientist, Emeritus, Greenwood Genetic Center, for the preparation of this report.

-Snyder-Robinson syndrome was first described in a single family by Snyder and Robinson in 1969.
-In 2003 Cason and colleagues determined that SRS resulted from a mutation in the spermine synthase (SMS) gene located at Xp21.3-p22.12.
-Since then, utilization of biochemical analysis (lack of SMS activity, altered spermidine/spermine ratio) to validate SMS mutations has allowed the identification of an additional ten families with SRS.
+Snyder-Robinson syndrome was first described in a single family by Snyder and Robinson in 1969 as a non-syndromic X-linked disorder.
+Arena et al. (1996) re-examined the family and determined the affected males represented a novel X-linked syndrome.
+In 2003 Cason and colleagues determined that SRS resulted from a mutation in the SMS gene located at Xp21.3-p22.12.
+Since then, utilization of biochemical analysis (lack of SMS activity, altered spermidine/spermine ratio) to validate SMS mutations has allowed the identification of an additional 21families (most not published) with SRS.

-The symptoms, progression and severity of SRS does not appear to vary from patient to patient.
+The symptoms, progression and severity of SRS exhibit some variability across families and individual patients.
 Affected children have a “gestalt” consisting of facial dysmorphism with a prominent lower lip, an asthenic build, low muscle mass, kyphoscohosis and speech abnormalities.
 Males with SRS have low muscle tone (hypotonia) at birth.
 Symptoms appear early, especially the facial features.
 Developmental milestones are also not met early in life.
 The developmental delay progresses such that many boys with SRS have some motor disability.
 Osteoporosis develops which can result in numerous fractures without a causative event.
-Seizures are not common and severity varies.
+Seizures have been noted in many affected males and severity varies.

-All presently known cases of Snyder-Robinson syndrome are caused by mutations in the SMS gene.
-Thus far, eleven mutations are known although not all have been published.
-Since the gene resides on the X-chromosome only males are affected.
+All presently known cases of Snyder-Robinson syndrome are caused by changes (mutations) in the SMS gene.
+Thus far, 21 mutations are known although not all have been published.
+Since the gene resides on the X chromosome only males are affected.
 If the mother of a male with SRS carries the mutation, there is a 50% chance another son will have SRS and a daughter will be a carrier.
 The rate of new mutations appears to be low as only a single case exists in which the mother of the boy with SRS was not a carrier.

 Snyder-Robinson syndrome is a rare X-linked intellectual disability disorder and as such it is difficult to estimate its prevalence.
 As SRS has been identified in patients located in the United States, South America and Europe, it is likely not restricted to any ethnic population geographical locale.